marioxis/marioxis/Readme.md

 ## About Me

 I am a Venezuelan scientist, researcher, and biologist with a strong foundation in data analysis and scientific research.
-Currently, I am thriving in a professional transition into the tech industry, where I have expanded my expertise as a Full-Stack Developer and Android/Kotlin Application Developer. 🚀💻
+Currently, I have expanded my expertise as a Full-Stack Developer and Android/Kotlin Application Developer. 🚀💻

 With a passion for problem-solving and innovation, I specialize in building robust mobile applications, designing scalable back-end systems, and creating seamless user experiences.
 My diverse background in science and technology allows me to approach challenges with a unique perspective and deliver impactful solutions.